 Time Limit: 40 hours

-Worker Ride: Weekend before.
-We will support the worker ride in Pinnacles, and at a night stop to be arranged.
-Please volunteer, workers are needed in many spots.
+Worker Ride: April 20-21.
+We will support the worker ride in Pinnacles, and at a night stop with dinner in Arroyo Grande.
+We have a great group of volunteers!

 Cost: $80 includes small bag transport, lunch in Pinnacles, dinner in Santa Maria and pizza/beverages at ride end in Oxnard.